Why So Many Americans Are Saying Goodbye to Cities

 So, that’s the story of New York City, today.
 It is an extremely popular first-stop for immigrants.
 It is also a popular destination for young, upwardly mobile Millennials who have graduated from top colleges and don’t yet have families with children.
 But since it’s expensive, chaotic, and mostly lawn-free, it’s not a great place for middle class families who dream of an affordable house, car, and yard.

-In this regard, New York is a microcosm is the American city.
+In this regard, New York is a microcosm of the American city.
 Population growth in big cities has now shrunk for five consecutive years, according to Jed Kolko, an economist and writer.
 While well-educated Millennials without children have concentrated in a handful of expensive liberal cities, the rest of the country is slowly fanning out to the sunny suburbs.

 It’s the revenge of the past, in a way.
 In the housing boom of the 1990s and 2000s, Americans moved south and west.
 Then the housing crash happened.
 For a few years, it seemed as if America might be experiencing a great rewinding, as the exurbs and ex-exurbs collapsed, and some families moved back to the largest, most prosperous cities.